A beacon of diversity and inclusion

 - our talent attraction, recruitment and selection, development and career progression by removing barriers and exclusionary practices in all markets

-- in representation and retention, by seeking to make our workforce fundamentally representative of the populations in the geography in which they operate, and of their customer base.
+- representation and retention, by seeking to make our workforce fundamentally representative of the populations in the geography in which they operate, and of their customer base.

 Focusing on the under-represented

 At a global level, we've identified four focus areas for our Equity, Diversity and Inclusion strategy: gender, race and ethnicity, people with disabilities and LGBTQI+ communities.

 We're working to address the challenges of these groups' under-representation at all levels of our organisation.
 But we know that under-representation is not confined to people in these groups alone – so our approach supports each of our markets in identifying who is under-represented or excluded, and why.

 Our strategy is being driven and supported by our senior leadership.
 Through our new inclusive leaders’ programme, we’re equipping them with the skills to value diversity, embed psychological safety and advocate equity.
 At the same time, we’re building the capabilities of our human resources community and individuals on how to establish an inclusive culture, working alongside our network of global diversity champions.